clineamb/gulp-s3-upload/Readme.md

 Type: `object` + `function`

+#### onChange

+Type: `function`

+This function gets called with the S3 keyname as the first parameter if the uploaded file resulted in a change.

+#### onNoChange

+Type: `function`

+This function gets called with the S3 keyname as the first parameter if the uploaded file did not result in a change.

+#### onNew

+Type: `function`

+This function gets called with the S3 keyname as the first parameter if the uploaded file is a new file in the bucket.

 **NEW IN 1.3**

 Upon reviewing an issue with `metadataMap` and `manualContentEncoding`, a standard method for mapping each `s3.putObject` param was created.
 For now, `metadataMap` and `manualContentEncoding` are still available, but they will be depricated in the next major version (2.0).